mellowagain/Titan/README.md

 #### Start

-Run Titan on Windows by simple double clicking the `Titan.exe` executeable.
+Run Titan on Windows by simple double clicking the `Titan.exe` executable.

 On Linux, run Titan from the command line using the following syntax: